Tajuddin Ahmad: Post-independence career

-In the newly independent country, Mujib government struggled to address numerous problems.
+In the newly independent country, the Mujib government struggled to address numerous problems.
 A dissident group of Chhatra League, Awami League's student wing, emerged as a political party called Jatiya Samajtantrik Dal (JSD) in late 1972.
 The ongoing economic crisis led to a famine in 1974.
 Anti-Awami League sentiment was on the rise.

-In the new Awami League, and in the new cabinet, Tajuddin found himself increasingly cornered by rival factions.
-His was growing distant from Mujib; they differed on a number of issues: the National Militia scheme, consisting of freedom fighters, proposed by Tajuddin was abandoned; instead a paramilitary force called the Jatiyo Rakkhi Bahini, dominated by the members of the Mujib Bahini, was formed.
-His frustration with government and his party was rising quickly; rumours of Tajuddin's desire to resign from the cabinet were circulating.
+In the new Awami League and in the new cabinet, Tajuddin found himself increasingly cornered by rival factions.
+He was growing distant from Mujib; they differed on a number of issues: the National Militia scheme, consisting of freedom fighters, proposed by Tajuddin was abandoned; instead, a paramilitary force called the Jatiya Rakkhi Bahini, dominated by the members of the Mujib Bahini, was formed.
+His frustration with the government and his party was rising quickly; rumours of Tajuddin's desire to resign from the cabinet were circulating.
 Sensing his frustration, the burgeoning, newly formed political party Jatiya Samajtantrik Dal, desperately in search of a prominent face, approached him.
 He declined their offer.
-By September 1974, he had resolved to resign from cabinet after a month-long state tour.
+By September 1974, he had resolved to resign from the cabinet after a month-long state tour.
 However, his intention to resign somehow reached the top of the government before he could act, and within days of his return from the tour in October, the prime minister ordered him to resign.
 On 26 October 1974, Tajuddin resigned from the cabinet.
 After his resignation, he remained largely inactive in politics.

 From early 1975, Sheikh Mujib began a radical reform of the government and its administration.
 The Constitution was amended on 25 January 1975 to introduce a presidential form of government, declaring Mujib president.
-On 24 February 1975 President Mujib banned all political parties except one national party, called the Bangladesh Krishak Sromik Awami League (BAKSAL).
+On 24 February 1975, President Mujib banned all political parties except one national party, called the Bangladesh Krishak Sramik Awami League (BAKSAL).
 Tajuddin declined to join it and fell out with Mujib.

-Despite their political differences, Tajuddin remained loyal to Mujib and in July 1975, having heard rumours of plots against Mujib rushed to warn him.
+Despite their political differences, Tajuddin remained loyal to Mujib, and in July 1975, having heard rumours of plots against Mujib, rushed to warn him.
 Mujib did not take the threat seriously.

 Death

 Capitalising on the growing unpopularity of the Sheikh Mujib government, a faction of the army staged a coup and killed Sheikh Mujib and a large part of his extended family on 15 August 1975.
 Khondaker Mostaq Ahmad, who held office in Sheikh Mujib's cabinet and was complicit in the conspiracy, immediately ascended to the presidency and imposed martial law.

 Following these assassinations, Tajuddin was immediately placed under house arrest.
 On 22 August, he was arrested along with fellow Awami League leaders Syed Nazrul Islam, A H M Qamaruzzaman, and Muhammad Mansur Ali and imprisoned at the Dhaka Central Jail.
-On 3 November, amidst the chaos of a second coup staged by another faction of the army to overthrow the Mostaq regime, in what became infamously known as the "Jail Killing Day", Tajuddin along with the other three imprisoned Awami League leaders was killed inside the jail by a group of army officers on the instruction of President Mostaq.
+On 3 November, amidst the chaos of a second coup staged by another faction of the army to overthrow the Mostaq regime, in what became infamously known as the "Jail Killing Day", Tajuddin, along with the other three imprisoned Awami League leaders, was killed inside the jail by a group of army officers on the instruction of President Mostaq.